guanjihuan/py.guanjihuan.com/PyPI/README.md

-GUAN is an open-source python package developed and maintained by https://www.guanjihuan.com.
+Guan is an open-source python package developed and maintained by https://www.guanjihuan.com.
 The primary location of this package is on website https://py.guanjihuan.com.